 Evolving design ideas are not just about aesthetics.
 Sure, aesthetics are important.
 But many of the new trends in design focus on enhancing user experience and adapting iterative processes that use design to drive decision-making.
 For instance, fixed headers positioning a fixed navigation bar on the top of the page (that does not move when the user scrolls down the page) make it easier for customers to search your site.
 Or, the large images and fonts that are popular right now improve accessibility and are appealing to visitors.
 Using tools such as Google Analytics, Optimizely, and Hubspot can help designers and marketers better understand how users are engaging with brands and interacting with key site elements.

 Ongoing optimization is vital

 We live in a mobile world, and users expect websites to function effectively on all of their devices.
-This competitive landscape is full of opportunities for the enterprise that stays fresh, engaging, attractive and user-friendly — all of which are aided by great design.
+This competitive landscape is full of opportunities for the enterprise that stays fresh, engaging, attractive, and user-friendly — all of which is aided by great design.

 Marketing for IoT Companies

 B2B Product Marketing

 Go to market strategy